runtime-enforcement/whyenf/README.md

 File [src/checker.ml](src/checker.ml) corresponds to the code extracted from the Isabelle formalization.

-However, you can extract the code using the command:
+Alternatively, you can extract the code using the command:

 ```
 $ Isabelle build -vd thys -eD code